-A. Candidates interview in early October.
+A. Candidates interview in late September and early October.
 Students admitted into the nurse anesthesia program will begin anesthesia coursework in June of the following year.

 Q. I was not accepted for an anesthesia interview.
 Is there anything I can do to reapply?